Low fares & free travel for eligible people over 60*

 - proof of your age.
 This must be either your birth certificate, medical card, passport or driving licence;

 - proof of where you live.
 This must be a utility bill or DWP letter dated in the last six months or a local council tax bill dated in the last twelve months.

 If you are disabled, you may be entitled to free travel on buses, trains and Metrolink trams, or to Travel Vouchers which provide cheaper taxi travel, no matter how old you are.
-For more information, please phone our Travel Concessions department on 0161 244 1050 and ask for a leaflet.
+For more information, please phone our customer relations team on 0161 244 1000 and ask for a leaflet.